 In late 2021, there had been a resurgence of COVID-19 cases, including the COVID-19 Delta and Omicron variant cases, in multiple cities in China.
 The Chinese local authorities reinstated certain measures to keep COVID-19 in check, including travel restrictions and stay-at-home orders, and we had to adjust various aspects of our operations.
 Any prolonged occurrence or recurrence of these health epidemics or other adverse public health developments in China or any of the major markets in which we do business may have a material adverse effect on our business and operations.
 Our business could also experience a slowdown or temporary suspension in production in geographic locations impacted.
-Any prolonged restrictive measures put in place in order to control an outbreak of contagious disease or other adverse public health development, in China or any of our targeted markets, may have a material and adverse effect on our business operations.
+Since December 2022, China began to modify restrictive measures associated with COVID-19 and had downgraded its management of COVID-19 to Class-B on January 8, 2023 in accordance with the Law of the People's Republic of China on Prevention and Treatment of Infectious Disease.
+The extent to which the pandemic impacts our results of operations going forward will depend on future developments which are highly uncertain and unpredictable, including the frequency, duration and extent of outbreaks of COVID-19, the appearance of new variants with different characteristics, the effectiveness of efforts to contain or treat cases, and future actions that may be taken in response to the developments.
+We, along with our customers, will need time to recover from the economic effectives of the pandemic even after business conditions begin to return to normal.
+To the extent the COVID-19 pandemic adversely affects our business and financial results, it may also have the effect of heightening many of the other risks described in this annual report.